 Once the Project Baseline Schedule has been accepted by TxDOT, it can only be revised with TxDOT's acceptance of a proposed Revised Project Baseline Schedule.
-When summarized, the Project Baseline Schedule shall be such that the sum of Payment Activity prices equals the sum of Payment Activity prices in the preliminary Project Baseline Schedule
+When summarized, the Project Baseline Schedule shall be such that the sum of Payment Activity prices therein equals the sum of Payment Activity prices in the preliminary Project Baseline Schedule

-The Developer shall submit to TxDOT a Revised Project Baseline Schedule within 14 Days after each Change Order, Relief or Compensation Event is executed.
-All approved Change Orders, Relief and Compensation Events shall be incorporated into the originally planned execution of the Work.
+The Developer shall submit to TxDOT a Revised Project Baseline Schedule within 14 Days after each Change Order, Relief Event or Compensation Event is executed.
+All approved Change Orders, Relief Events and Compensation Events shall be incorporated into the originally planned execution of the Work.
 TxDOT will confirm in writing the acceptance of each Revised Project Baseline Schedule.
-The current accepted Project Baseline Schedule shall remain in force until each revised Project Baseline Schedule is accepted by TxDOT.
+The accepted Project Baseline Schedule or current accepted Revised Project

+Baseline Schedule shall remain in force until a subsequent Revised Project Baseline Schedule is accepted by TxDOT.